TeamCOMPAS/COMPAS/online-docs/pages/User guide/COMPAS output/standard-logfiles-record-specification-binary.rst

    * - COMPAS variable:
      - BaseBinaryStar::m_RLOFDetails.propsPreMT→isRLOF1
    * - Description:
-     - Flag to indicate whether the primary is overflowing its Roche Lobe.
+     - Flag to indicate whether the primary was overflowing its Roche Lobe on the previous timestep.
    * - Header String:
      - RLOF(1)<MT